bahelit/ctrl_plus_revise/README.md

 - [Ollama](https://ollama.com/)

 Ollama is a tool for interacting with various Large-Language-Models.
-It is used to provide the AI suggestions in Ctrl+Revise.
+It is used to interact with the AI models.

 Users running [Docker](https://docker.com) can select to use Docker to run Ollama, Ctrl+Revise will pull the latest Ollama Docker image and manage running it.